#Study_Abroad

 Canada Student Visa Requirements for International Students

-International students planning to study in Canada must obtain a study permit, which is a crucial immigration document that authorizes their stay for educational purposes.
-This permit is typically issued along with a visitor visa or an Electronic Travel Authorization (eTA), allowing legal entry into the country.
-For Indian students, the study permit is essential as it grants permission to enroll in programs at Designated Learning Institutions (DLIs) in Canada.
+International students planning to study in Canada must obtain a study permit, which is an essential immigration document authorizing their stay in the country for academic purposes.
+This permit must be accompanied by a valid visitor visa or Electronic Travel Authorization (eTA) to legally enter Canada.
+For Indian students, the study permit is especially important, as it grants permission to study at Designated Learning Institutions (DLIs)

-It’s important to understand that a study permit is not the same as a visa.
-While the study permit allows you to study in Canada, a student visa (or visitor visa/eTA) is what authorizes your entry into the country.
-To apply for a Canadian Student Visa, you should begin the process 4 to 6 months before your program starts, ideally after receiving an admission offer from a Designated Learning Institution (DLI) in Canada.
-Applications can be submitted online through the Government of Canada’s GCKey portal, at a Visa Application Centre (VAC), or directly at the port of entry under specific circumstances.
-The visa application fee is $150 CAD, with an additional $85 CAD for biometrics and $45 CAD as a service fee.
+Please note that a study permit is not the same as a visa.
+While the study permit allows you to stay and study in Canada, a student visa (or visitor visa/eTA) is required to enter the country.
+To apply for a Canadian Student Visa, t’s recommended to begin the process 4 to 6 months before your course begins, and only after receiving an admission offer from a Canadian Designated Learning Institution (DLI).
+You can submit your application online through the Government of Canada’s GCKey portal, at a Visa Application Centre (VAC), or directly at a port of entry, depending on your eligibility.
+The application fee is $150 CAD, with an additional $85 CAD biometrics fee and a $45 CAD service fee.

-The study visa processing time will be around 4 to 8 weeks.
-If you're in a hurry, the Student Direct Stream (SDS) option processes it in just 20 days.
-Indian students are eligible for the SDS category and can apply by submitting the necessary documents for their student visa.
+The processing time for a Canadian study visa is usually 4 to 8 weeks.
+If you need faster approval, the Student Direct Stream (SDS) can process your application in just 20 days.
+Indian students are eligible for SDS by submitting the required documents for their visa application.

 What are the documents required to apply for a Canadian study visa?